michelled/weavly.org/src/activities/game-on.md

 description: "In this activity, learners build a program to take their character to their favourite sports and share personal experiences about playing those games. "
-metaImage: /assets/media/mission-__game_on-.png
+metaImage: /assets/media/mission-__game_on-.jpg
-metaImageAlt: a An illustration of Weavly scene with several sports items on it, such as basketball ball, soccer ball, field hockey ball, tennis ball, hockey stick, and badminton shuttlecock.
+metaImageAlt: a An illustration of Weavly scene with several sports items on it, such as basketball ball, soccer ball, field hockey ball, tennis ball, hockey stick, and a badminton shuttlecock.
 whatYouNeed: |-
   ### Tools